 Praised to the hilt – good news in bad times

-What this all meant was that the 3500 appealed to the same pushy young execs that fell for the P6B’s charms.
+What this all meant was that the 3500 appealed to the same pushy young executives who fell for the P6B’s charms.
 This time though, the 3500 was also a commodious car, something the P6 never was, but not only for passengers, but for luggage too – the hatchback configuration afforded practicality that rivals such as the Ford Granada had no hope of matching.

-Because of this almost universal acclaim, bouquets being bestowed on the Rover in the UK and Europe, alike, the Rover became the recipient of some quite prestigious rewards.
+Because of this almost universal acclaim, bouquets were being bestowed on the SD1 in the UK and Europe, alike, and the model became the recipient of some quite prestigious awards.

 All this praise culminated in the 3500 being awarded the Don Safety award and also the European car of the Year for 1977 – something that a British Leyland car had not achieved since the BMC 1800 in 1964.